Budviciaceae

 The Budviciaceae are a family of Gram-negative bacteria.
 This family is a member of the order Enterobacterales in the class Gammaproteobacteria of the phylum Pseudomonadota.
 The type genus of this family is Budvicia.

 The name Budviciaceae is derived from the Latin term Budvicia, referring the type genus of the family and the suffix "-aceae", an ending used to denote a family.
 Together, Budviciceae refers to a family whose nomenclatural type is the genus Budvicia.

 Biochemical characteristics and molecular signatures

 Members are catalase-positive, oxidase-negative, and negative for indole, arginine dihydrolase, ornithine decarboxylase, and lysine decarboxylase.
 These bacteria are capable of producing hydrogen disulfide and reducing nitrate, but are incapable of growing on KCN media.

 Nine conserved signature indels (CSIs) were identified through genomic analyses for this family in the proteins bifunctional protein-disulfide isomerise/oxidoreductase DsbC, L-methionine/branched chain amino acid transporter, D-alanine-D-alanine ligase, and hypothetical proteins.
-These CSIs are unique molecular signatures, and thus provides a molecular means of identification and differentiation for Budviciaceae species from other families in the order Enterobacterales and all other bacteria.
+These CSIs are unique molecular signatures, and thus provide a molecular means of identification and differentiation for Budviciaceae species from other families in the order Enterobacterales and all other bacteria.